mozilla/glean.js/docs/implementation/upload.md

 The `PingUploadWorker` is responsible for uploading pings to the telemetry server.
 It is also responsible for assembling the ping request by gzipping the request body (if possible) and attaching the default headers to it.
+It has a `DEFAULT_TIMEOUT` set to `10,000` Milliseconds.

 The `PingUploadWorker` is initialized on an idle state.
 Once it's `work` API is called it will begin an asynchronous job to ask for tasks by calling the `getUploadTask` API.
 When it gets an `Upload_UploadTask`